issp-center-dev/dsqss/doc/en/pmwa/tutorial/output.rst

      :header-rows: 1
      :widths: 1,1,4

-     Kind, Name, Description
+     Type, Name, Description
-     P, L, Information for three-dimensional lattice.
+     P, L, The size of the lattice.
      P, DOML, The size of the domain divided by parallelization P, DOMBETA, The size of the inverse temperature divided by parallelization P, NDIVL, The number of lattice divisions
-     P, NTEST, "Number of samples to be tested (For details, see the description of Monte Carlo calculation)" R, nver, Number of kinks and worms
+     P, NTEST, "Number of samples to be tested (for details, see the description of Monte Carlo calculation)" R, nver, The number of kinks and worms
-     R, nkin, Number of kinks
+     R, nkin, The number of kinks
-     R, wndx, Expected value of square of winding number in :math:`x` direction R, wndy, Expected value of square of winding number in :math:`y` direction R, wndz, Expected value of square of winding number in :math:`z` direction R, wnd2, Total number of squares of winding number(wndx+wndy+wndz) R, bmxu, Expected value of :math:`S_x` (uniform :math:`\tau` integral) R, bmpu, Expected value of :math:`S_+` (uniform :math:`\tau` integral) R, bmmu, Expected value of :math:`S_-` (uniform :math:`\tau` integral) R, comp, Compressibility
+     R, wndx, The expected value of square of winding number in :math:`x` direction R, wndy, The expected value of square of winding number in :math:`y` direction R, wndz, The expected value of square of winding number in :math:`z` direction R, wnd2, The total number of squares of winding number(wndx+wndy+wndz) R, bmxu, The expected value of :math:`S_x` (uniform :math:`\tau` integral) R, bmpu, The expected value of :math:`S_+` (uniform :math:`\tau` integral) R, bmmu, The expected value of :math:`S_-` (uniform :math:`\tau` integral) R, comp, The compressibility
-     R, lxmx, Local worm number fluctuation at each site I, the maximum number of vertices, Maximum number of vertices I, the maximum number of worms, Maximum number of worms
+     R, lxmx, The local worm number fluctuation at each site I, the maximum number of vertices, The maximum number of vertices I, the maximum number of worms, The maximum number of worms

-Here, the type is the letter given to the beginning of each line of output, P, R, I indicate Parameter, Result, Information respectively.
+Here, the type is the letter given to the beginning of each line of output.
+P, R, I indicate Parameter, Result, Information respectively.

 - Output files for restart mode

 PMWA implements the restart function, and if there are two files below, a restart is automatically performed.
 Below, a brief description of the output contents of each file is described.

   1. evout_sample.log

       Files outputted for the number of cycles at the end of computation, world lines information, and vertex information.
       For restart calculation, calculations are performed with the loaded arrangement as the initial condition.
   ::

     26 : Number of cycles at the end of calculation